Signed in as:

 When we move from managing ourselves to leading ourselves, effort gives way to intention.

-Change becomes less about force and more about alignment.
+Self-leadership becomes less about force and more about alignment.

 In this work, alignment is not an ideal to achieve or a state to maintain.